tetra-code/cse_y2_notes/Q1/CG/assignments_exams.md

 rotationMatrix(computeAngle(body.spinPeriod, time), yaxis)      // moon static-rotate
 ```
+## Others

-Remember that vector is not the same as position.
+- Remember that vector is not the same as position.
 Position is a point on a space.
 A vector is a direction from point A to point B. Just because they are both in the form of glm::vec3 in C++ does NOT mean same thing.

 To get a vector going in the direction of point A:
 ```